 Unfortunately, there is a darker side of the story.
 The Bible that he is talking about is a very different Bible from the one which dozens tried to obliterate.
 But it wasn’t that the popes wanted to do away with all Bibles, they just had to stop one Bible.
 Even during the Inquisition the popes had their own approved Bible

-This alternative history is uncritically lapped up by many KJO patrons.
-But there is no historical evidence that dozens of popes obliterated the Old Latin bible.
-These are stuffs some people make up in their own heads and have the temerity to publish them as truth.
+This alternative history is uncritically lapped up by many KJO patrons, but there is no historical evidence that dozens of popes obliterated the Old Latin bible.
+These are stuff some people make up in their own heads and have the temerity to publish them as truth.

 For most of Christian history, there has been a struggle over which Bible should be used.
 When the Revelation 17-18 counterfeit church was burning all the Bibles, (and Bible believers) during the Inquisition, they also had a counterfeit Bible they were promoting.
 Of course, “promoting” is hardly the right word when their “Bible” was chained to the pulpit and written in Latin, a language few could read

-“The textual affinities of the Old Latin versions are unmistakably with the Western type of text … On the whole, the African form of the Old Latin presents the larger divergences from the generally received text and the European the smaller” (The Early Versions, 1977, 325).
+“The textual affinities of the Old Latin versions are unmistakably with the Western type of text … On the whole, the African form of the Old Latin presents the larger divergences from the generally received text and the European the smaller” (The Early Versions, Oxford: Clarendon Press, 1977, 325).

 God’s counterattack was the invention of the printing press.
 Soon, copies of the right Bible began to flood the Western World.
 But his enemy did not give up easily.
 Satan’s plan B was to “fix” the supposedly “archaic language” of the real Bible.
 If it could be subtly altered to begin to match the counterfeit, maybe no one would notice.
 The astounding success of that plan is why the Pope can now urge his people to read the Bible

 The first movable printing press was invented by Johannes Gutenberg circa 1450.